itsjfx/scrumfaster/README.md

         * milestones are ignored as you cannot associate milestones to project items
         * however, you set `--milestone-field FIELD_NAME` to associate the milestone to a field
         * the field has to exist prior, and if you want to use a single select field the values must be pre-populated correctly
-3. if there are nested items, a create a card will be created for each leaf/lower item, and the name will be concatenated based on its parents
+3. if there are nested items, a card will be created for each leaf/lower item, and the name will be concatenated based on its parents
     * i may change this to create subtasks for issues
 4. cards can have fields, captured in brackets [] -- any keys referenced are case-insensitive
     * if it starts with @, then its assigning a list of people to a ticket
-        * e.g. [@itsjfx, somebodyelse, andsomeoneelse]
+        * e.g. `[@itsjfx, somebodyelse, andsomeoneelse]`
     * if its a number, then its shorthand syntax to set the value of a field named `points` (case insensitive)
         * if `points` does not exist on the project, this will crash
     * if there's an equals, then its setting the value of a field key directly